AnthonyTechnologies/python-styleguide/syntax.md

 Libraries or packages may define their own exceptions.
 When doing so they must inherit from an existing exception class.
 Exception names should end in Error and should not introduce repetition (foo.FooError).

-Never use catch-all `except:` statements, or catch `Exception` or `StandardError`, unless you are:
+Never use catch-all `except:` statements, or catch `Exception` or `StandardError`, unless any of the following apply:
 - re-raising the exception, or
 - creating an isolation point in the program where exceptions are not propagated but are recorded and suppressed instead, such as protecting a thread from crashing by guarding its outermost block.

-Python is very tolerant in this regard and `except:` will really catch everything including misspelled names, sys.exit() calls, Ctrl+C interrupts, unittest failures and all kinds of other exceptions that you simply don't want to catch.
+Python is very tolerant in this regard and `except:` will really catch everything including misspelled names, sys.exit() calls, Ctrl+C interrupts, unittest failures and all kinds of other exceptions that should not be caught.

 Minimize the amount of code in a try/except block.
-The larger the body of the try, the more likely that an exception will be raised by a line of code that you didn't expect to raise an exception.
+The larger the body of the try, the more likely that an exception will be raised by a line of code that was not expected to raise an exception.
 In those cases, the try/except block hides a real error.

 Use the `finally` clause to execute code whether or not an exception is raised in the try block.
 This is often useful